FNAGHAV/-Citi-Bike/README.md

 https://public.tableau.com/views/Challenge18_17150956910420/CItiBikeReport?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link
 Conclusion:
 This project aims to provide insights into the utilization of the New York Citi Bike program through data analysis and visualization.
 The generated reports and dashboards offer valuable information for city officials to improve and publicize the program effectively.

-Thank you for your interest in the New York Citi Bike Program Analysis project!